karahuyh/Portuguese-Bank-Term-Deposit-Subscription-Prediction/README.md

 | Highest F1 Score | 🥇 Support Vector Machine (59.50%) |
 | Highest ROC-AUC | 🥇 Random Forest (89.80%) |

+### Model benefits to the Portuguese Banks & Business Insights:
+**Support Vector Machine (SVM)**
+- **Organizational Benefits**: SVM acts as the premier model for high-precision targeting.
+For a Portuguese bank, deploying this model maximizes term deposit acquisitions while minimizing unnecessary outreach costs and avoiding contact fatigue.
+- **Business Insights**: The large-margin classification principle of the RBF (Radial Basis Function) kernel handles non-linear customer behaviors effectively, proving highly successful at mapping complex demographic-economic interactions.
+This ensures steady, reliable performance across complex customer segments.

+**Random Forest (RF)**
+- **Organizational Benefits**: Random Forest delivers the highest AUC and recall.
+Its structural advantage lies in its stability, and native feature importance metrics, making it significantly easier to operationalize, govern, and explain to non-technical stakeholders compared to margin-based black boxes.
+- **Business Insights**: Because it achieves the highest AUC, the RF model is the most powerful tool for ranking customers.
+If a bank has a constrained marketing budget or a fixed number of available telemarketing hours, it can use the model to rank leads from highest to lowest probability and strictly contact the top- $N$ candidates to maximize conversion ROI.

+**Decision Tree**
+- **Organizational Benefits**: While it underperforms on precision, the Decision Tree achieves the absolute highest recall.
+Its primary value to an organization is its absolute rule-based transparency.
+It serves as an excellent low-cost triage pass to coarsely segment a large customer database before handing leads off to more complex models.
+- **Business Insights**: The tree reveals call duration as the single most critical behavioral indicator of intent, making its first statistical split at 364 seconds.
+It uncovers that calls lasting over 553 seconds result in an 88% success rate, whereas short calls yield a mere 2% subscription rate.

+**k-Nearest Neighbors (kNN)**
+- **Organizational Benefits**: kNN provides a simpler, proximity-based framework for identifying potential subscribers based on customer similarity.
+- **Business Insights**: While it underperformed relative to the ensemble and margin-based models due to its sensitivity to mixed data types and data imbalance, its precision-recall curve proved that it still retrieves subscribers at a rate substantially better.

+### Macro-Economic & Strategic Insights for the Organization
+- **Counter-Cyclical Saving Behaviors**: The report highlights a crucial historical window (2008–2010) marked by the global financial crisis and the Eurozone sovereign-debt crisis.
+During this highly volatile period, tighter lending conditions heavily constricted job growth, resulting in strong positive correlations between employment levels (nr.employed), employment variation rates (emp.var.rate), and interest rates (euribor3m).
+- **Leveraging Consumer Risk-Aversion**: While overall consumer confidence was weak, Portuguese banks were under intense regulatory pressure to capture stable, long-term funding to meet higher capital requirements.
+The models successfully exploit the business reality that during economic instability, specific low-risk demographics (such as retirees, who achieved a 25.23% conversion rate, and customers aged 65+, who achieved a 47.21% conversion rate) heavily seek safe, government-insured options like term deposits.
+- **Optimal Communication Channels**: The report identifies a stark contrast between outreach mechanisms, showing that cellular communication yielded a vastly higher success rate (14.74%) compared to traditional telephone lines (5.23%).
+This insight allows the organization to shift its communication infrastructure directly toward mobile-first strategies to maximize conversion per contact dollar.